Three years have now passed since our viral video with Doreen Virtue released on YouTube.

-We have heard from hundreds upon hundreds of people from literally all over the globe through social media and emails.
+We have heard from thousands of people from literally all over the globe through social media and emails.
 A majority of the communication has been extremely encouraging and positive, which has blessed us in so many ways, knowing that God has used us as a mouthpiece of truth to be able to minister to so many people who have been wounded and deceived by the Word of Faith/Prosperity Gospel movement.
-We are so grateful for all the rich conversations and connections we have made these last few months with our fellow brothers and sisters in Christ across the world.
+We are so grateful for all the rich conversations and connections we have made these last few years with our fellow brothers and sisters in Christ across the world.

 There have been some mean-spirited and anger-filled comments and emails questioning our motives as well, but honestly, those have been very few and far between.

 We did try our best to engage in conversation with those who were upset with our video and our desire to call out a famous (false) Bible teacher and the dangerous teaching that goes along with it all, but we also wanted to address some common complaints that were heard from among the offended.

 One of the common issues raised is that we shouldn’t attack Joyce because of all of the good she has done for people in their walk with Christ.

 But is there really good to be found in false teaching?